gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 since the ``then`` clause will be illegal for an Ada 95 compiler.
 (Recall that although such unreachable code would eventually be deleted by the compiler, it still needs to be legal.
-If it uses features introduced in Ada 2005, it will be illegal in Ada 95.)
+If it uses features introduced in Ada 2005, it's still illegal in Ada 95.)

-So instead we write
+So instead, we write

 .. code-block:: ada